rliang/cpbar/README.md

 	pbar [-m] [-g HEIGHT] [-t FONT] [-f FOREGROUND] [-b BACKGROUND]

 This program displays three sets of textual information, on the left of the bar, right and center.
-Input must start with the position -- `l`, `r` or `c`; the index, and a non-digit separator character before the textual information. e.g.:
+Input must start with the position - `l`, `r` or `c`; the index, and a non-digit separator character before the textual information.
+Its main feature is keeping track of those, so one doesn't need to pipe everything on each update. e.g.:

 	$ pbar
 	l0 my info